Set-Up Guideline for Online Rehearsals

 Zoom Audio Setting: Original Sound

-If your original sound is off, the Zoom will recognize an instrumental sound as a background noise and automatically mute it.
+If your original sound is turned off, Zoom will recognize instrumental sound as background noise and automatically mute it.
 Please turn on the original sound for music lessons.